sidleal/simpligo-ranking/README.md

 @inproceedings{leal2020ranking,
-    author = {Sidney Evaldo Leal and João Marcos Munguba Vieira and Erica dos Santos Rodrigues and Elisângela Nogueira Teixeira and Sandra Maria Aluísio}, title = {Using Eye-tracking Data to Predict the Readability of Brazilian Portuguese Sentences in Single-task, Multi-task and Sequential Transfer Learning Approaches}, booktitle = {The 28th International Conference on Computational Linguistics (COLING)}, year = {2020},
+    author = {Sidney Evaldo Leal and João Marcos Munguba Vieira and Erica dos Santos Rodrigues and Elisângela Nogueira Teixeira and Sandra Maria Aluísio}, title = {Using Eye-tracking Data to Predict the Readability of Brazilian Portuguese Sentences in Single-task, Multi-task and Sequential Transfer Learning Approaches}, booktitle = {Proceedings of the 28th International Conference on Computational Linguistics (COLING)}, year = {2020},
     pages = {5821–5831},
     month = {December},